 I love the brio of this statue.
 As a Vermonter, I like Daniel French's work anyway but this statue has a lot of energy.
 The model for it - Henriette Eugenia Dickerson (Hettie Anderson) - modeled for murals, etchings, gold coins, statues, and at least one skyscraper finial.

 I like visiting the area at Saratoga Spa State Park near the Hall of Springs.
 It's a beautiful park with lots to enjoy, especially the opportunity to get away from pavement and cars, without risking getting lost in the woods.
+I’ve included my Westie leading the way in this sketch.

 It's hard to even register this restaurant, at first.
 The building isn't quite as lavender colored as I've shown it, but I love lavender.
 I also put my dog in, being walked by someone else.